aheinzel/account_intercompany_booking_button/account_intercompany_booking_button/README.md

 - Amount = `abs(statement_line.amount)`; Date = statement line date (or today).
 - Creates and posts two minimal moves (2 lines each), one per company.
 - Optional: upload a file in the wizard to attach it to both created journal entries.
+- Posts the bank statement payment reference into the chatter of both moves, prefixed with "Bank statement description:".

 Note: Scenario values live in `intercompany.scenario` and are read by the wizard during `action_confirm`.